Molly-Mae Hague Looks Stunning In Leather Pants For Elevator Selfies

 In the first shot, she took a selfie in the mirror inside an elevator.
 The influencer was captured from the thighs-up and placed one hand on her hip.
 Hague gazed into the screen of her phone and parted her lips slightly.

 In the next slide, she raised one hand to the side of her hair and stared at her reflection in the mirror.
-Hague tilted her head to the right and sported a mouth-open expression.
+Hague tilted her head to the right and sported an open-mouth expression.

-As seen on Hague’s YouTube channel, she was gifted a new Chanel handbag from her boyfriend, Tommy Fury, for Christmas that looks identical to the one within these selfies.

 "Loving your more natural look especially the lips.
 Luscious x," one user wrote.